Frenzy117/Senti/README.md

-# 🎵 Reddit Sentiment Analyzer for Songs
+# 🎵 Senti - Reddit Sentiment Analyzer for Songs

-This project is a basic Natural Language Processing (NLP) application that analyzes public sentiment on Reddit about newly released songs.
+This project is a very, very, very basic Natural Language Processing (NLP) application that analyzes public sentiment on Reddit about newly released songs.
 It fetches user comments from relevant Reddit posts and classifies them into positive, neutral, or negative sentiments using the VADER sentiment analysis tool.

 ## 🔍 Features